ElizaKeffeler/blog/IOS Bypassing /IOS Bypassing Pen Test.md

 2. SETUP THEOS ENVIRONMENT VARIABLE:

--Open a terminal on the device and execute the following commands:
+Open a terminal on the device and execute the following commands:

 echo "export THEOS=~/theos" >> ~/.profile